GuilhermeRossato/frappu/README.md

 ## Size

 This tool is as lightweight as I could make it.
 Using it in your project takes up 23kb (raw).
-Your production environment don't need to contain frappu as it is strictly used for testing or making sure the implementation of your code works.
+Your production environment doesn't need to contain frappu as it is strictly used for testing or making sure the implementation of your code works.

 ## Security